Understanding Plumbing Product Markings

 Another marking commonly found on pipe and fittings is NSF-DWV.
 "DWV" stands for drain, waste and vent applications.
 Products bearing this mark have been reviewed either for disposal of water/wastewater or for venting applications.
 Products with this marking only should not be used for drinking water applications.

-Annex G and Lead Free Claims
+Lead Free Claims

 Other common markings found on plumbing system components include: